octave-online/octave-online-server/front/README.md

 	grunt

+### Redis Heartbeats

+If you would like the server to send periodic heartbeats to the Redis server, just install `redis-heartbeat` in npm.
+This does not work in Windows, which is why it is optional.

+	npm install redis-heartbeat

 ## Redis and MongoDB

 In order to use Octave Online, you will need to have a working [Redis](http://redis.io/) and [MongoDB](http://www.mongodb.org/) installation.
 You can install these from yum, apt-get, etc.  For example, a simple `apt-get install redis-server` and `apt-get install mongodb` should be sufficient.